Code-Institute-Submissions/band-site-1/README.md

 ## Testing
 Code was written through the Cloud9 IDE.
-The website has been tested on IE, Google Chrome and Safari browsers.
+The website has been tested on IE, Google Chrome, Safari and Opera browsers.

 ## Initial Wireframes
 Wireframes were designed using MarvelApp and can be located here: